Self-similar co-ascent processes and Palm calculus: Introduction

 As a motivational example, we first consider the Brownian case.
 Let $B=(B_t)_{t\geq 0}$ be a standard Brownian motion.
 Recall that $B$ is the unique continuous Gaussian process which satisfies $\EE B_1^2=1$, has stationary increments and is also $\nicefrac{1}{2}$-self-similar, i.e. for any $c>0$,

 where $\overset{d}{=}$ denotes equality in distribution.
 Let $T_1=\inf\{s>0: B_s=1\}$ denote the first hitting time of level $1$.
 We call the process $\Ba$ defined by

-the \emph{extended co-ascent process} associated to $B$.
-We use the qualifier `extended' because we consider $\Ba_t$ for all positive times.
-Consequently, $(\Ba_t)_{0\leq t\leq 1}$ is called \emph{co-ascent process} of $B$.
-The name Brownian co-ascent for the process $(\Ba_t)_{0\leq t\leq 1}$ was coined recently by Panzo \cite{panzo2018scaled}, who defined $(\Ba_t)_{0\leq t\leq 1}$ as Brownian motion on $[0,1]$ conditioned on $B_1=\sup_{0\leq s\leq 1}B_s$ and showed that where $(m_s)_{0\leq s\leq 1}$ is the Brownian co-meander, which is obtained by running the Brownian excursion straddling $1$ backwards from its endpoint to time $1$ and rescaling it to unit duration.
+the \emph{(extended) co-ascent process} associated to $B$.
+We use the qualifier `extended' because we consider $\Ba_t$ for all positive times, whereas originally the definition only included the interval $[0,1]$.
+The name Brownian co-ascent for the process $(\Ba_t)_{0\leq t\leq 1}$ was coined recently by Panzo \cite{panzo2018scaled}, who established the relation where $(m_s)_{0\leq s\leq 1}$ is the Brownian co-meander, which is obtained by running the Brownian excursion straddling $1$ backwards from its endpoint to time $1$ and rescaling it to unit duration.
+Hence the Brownian co-ascent process can be related to the Brownian co-meander in the same fashion as the Brownian ascent is related to the Brownian meander.
+We refer the reader to \cite{panzo2018scaled} for a discussion of these different path transformations of Brownian motion and a more comprehensive overview of their relations with each other.
 Related constructions for Brownian motion had been amply investigated before: let $U\in[0,1]$ be uniform and independent of $B$ and define the random variable

-The distribution of $\alpha$ was studied by Elie et al. in \cite{elie2014expectation} and shown to appear in many interesting distributional identities for functionals derived from Brownian motion, see also \cite{rosenbaum2014law,rosenbaum2015some}. $\alpha$ is intimately connected to the \emph{pseudo-Brownian bridge} introduced by Biane et al. in \cite{biane1987processus}, which is formally obtained by replacing the first hitting time $T_1$ in the definition \eqref{eq:fpb1} by the first hitting time of level $1$ of Brownian local time at $0$.
+The distribution of $\alpha$ was studied by Elie et al. in \cite{elie2014expectation} and shown to appear in many interesting distributional identities for functionals derived from Brownian motion, see also \cite{rosenbaum2014law,rosenbaum2015some}.
+The random variable $\alpha$ is intimately connected to the {pseudo-Brownian bridge} introduced by Biane et al. in \cite{biane1987processus}, which is formally obtained by replacing the first hitting time $T_1$ in the definition \eqref{eq:fpb1} by the first hitting time of level $1$ of Brownian local time at $0$.
 Note further that, conditional on $\Ba_1=\lambda$, the co-ascent process is a Brownian first passage bridge to level $\lambda$.
-These processes are discussed e.g. in \cite{bertoin2003path}.
+These processes are discussed e.g.\ in \cite{bertoin2003path}.